 Speaking your story rather than typing or handwriting it feels less efficient at first, but even as you fumble it’s as fast if not faster than typing or handwriting.

-My Book: The Productive Author’s Guide to Dictation
+There’s a Book About This: The Productive Author’s Guide to Dictation

-Buy It on Amazon Now: The Productive Author’s Guide to Dictation
+On Amazon: The Productive Author’s Guide to Dictation